 The ground grows green.
 It is covered in most parts with growing things that filter pollution from the air, create breezes and cooling effects, absorb rainwater and create a natural habitat for wildlife and insects.
 In the 21st century, continued development of urban areas requires an intensified commitment to the environment.
 Green Roofs are a social and economical investment in an improved relationship with nature.
 Beautiful in every season, roof top gardens are a pleasant reprieve from blacktop surfaces filled with heating and cooling units.
-A Green Roof is a good neighbor and a native habitat oasis.
-One of the Seven Wonders of the World was the Hanging Gardens of Babylon.
+A Green Roof creates a native habitat oasis.
+Historically, the Hanging Gardens of Babylon, are considered one of the Seven Wonders of the World.

-Green Roofs add beauty to our cities, lower the air temperature, improve air quality for everyone, lower energy bills, extend the life of a roof and reduce urban heat island effects.
+Green Roofs add nature’s beauty to cities, improving air quality for everyone, lowering the air temperature, reducing energy bills, extending the life of roofs, and reducing urban heat island effects.
 Imagine an urban oasis!